SelecTree: Tree Detail

 Longevity Greater than 150 years.

-Leaves Ovate, Gray Green, No Change, Evergreen.
+Leaves Ovate, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 Flowers Inconspicuous.
 Fragrant Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).